gstamatelat/social-influence-tournament/README.md

 Tournament edition of social-influence for courses

+## Import

+1. Download and extract the zip
+2. In the terminal, type `gradlew eclipse` if you are using eclipse or `gradlew idea` if you are using IntelliJ
+3. Open the directory as project in the IDE you specified

+Alternatively, you may import as gradle project in the IDE of your choice, assuming gradle is supported or you have installed the appropriate plugin.

 ## Usage

 The user must implement a player by deriving the `Player` abstract class using the following template.